 - is this something you feel you need or want help with?

 Your GP may use another questionnaire called the Edinburgh Postnatal Depression Scale.
 This has 10 simple questions for you to answer and a scoring system.

+Remember that many people get postnatal depression and you will get better in time.
 For most women postnatal depression usually lasts about three to six months, but a few women still have it after a year.

 If you have postpartum psychosis, you may be admitted to hospital for treatment.
 Ideally this will be to a mother and baby unit so your baby can stay with you.

 There are many things you can do to help yourself cope with postnatal depression.
 Here are some suggestions.

 - Don’t bottle up your feelings.
 Talk to your partner, friends or family.
 Or tell your health visitor or GP how you’re feeling.